Mombuyish/packages.yish.dev/docs/packages/sublime-fast-snippets-with-php.md

 Sublime snippets is powerful functions, customize some snippets to create PHP useful method and class.

+## Package Control
+You can install via `Package Control` now, installed package control in sublime and search `PHP Snippets`! 😍

 ## Installation

 Changing directory to your sublime configure local: